-- H. Treatment of stage II to IIIB NSCLC; AND - 1.
-Individual is using as adjuvant therapy following resection; AND - 2.
+- G. Treatment of stage II to IIIB NSCLC (Label, NCCN 2A); AND - 1.
+Individual is using as adjuvant therapy following resection and platinum-based chemotherapy; AND - 2.
 Individual has PD-L1 expression on tumor cells [TC] that is greater than or equal to 1% [TC ≥ 1%], as confirmed through an FDA-approved test;